miniwms/Mini-WMS/configureLocationClasses.md

 ![Step 1](asset/locationClass.png)

 ### From the main menu
-click the SetUp button, then on the SetUp screen click on the location class button
+click the SetUp button, then on the SetUp screen click on the location class button.
 ![Step 1](asset/SetUp.png)

 ---

 ### The location class result screen
+This screen will show you a list of available location classes.
-You add new entries by clicking on the '+' sign.
+You can add new entries by clicking on the '+' sign.
 Also, you can delete an entry by clicking on the bin button on the right.
 ![Step 2](asset/locclass1.png)

 ---

 ### Update screen
 Tap on one entry from the result list, the update screen appears enabling you to update the record.
 ![Step 1](asset/locclass2.png)

 ---

 ### Add screen
 From the results screen, click on the '+' sign, the Add screen will appear.
 ![Step 1](asset/locclass3.png)

 ---